ngajic/ngajic.github.io/README.md

 I am using **Highcharts**' .js files to present charts.
 Code and many examples for it are available at their GitHub account: [*Highcharts.*](https://github.com/highcharts/highcharts)

-Score files were gathered from different sides thanks to Eddy's *N2High3.0* and organized per year of creation. [*GitZip*](https://kinolien.github.io/gitzip) is authorized to work with this repo, so score files can be easily downloaded as zip bundles.
+Score files were gathered from different sides thanks to Eddy's *N2High3.0* and organized per year of creation. [*GitZip*](https://kinolien.github.io/gitzip) is authorized to work with this repo ~~, so score files can be easily downloaded as zip bundles.~~ Score files being stored in LFS, will make downloading only LFS references to these files.
+For downloading score files, best way is having git and git-lfs installed and cloning of this repository (to my knowledge).

 I was influenced by similar work of Hendor and zapkt.